-Article 6, paragraph 9
+(i) With respect to paragraph 9, measures taken to ensure that the public is promptly informed of a decision in accordance with the appropriate procedures;

+Answer:

-The environmental court has to deliver its judgment on the permit as soon as possible in view of the nature of the case and other circumstances (chapter 22, section 21 of the Environmental Code).
-If a main hearing has been held, the judgement has to be delivered within two months of the completion of the hearing unless there are exceptional circumstances.
+The land and environmental court has to issue its judgment on the permit as soon as possible in the light of the nature of the case and the other circumstances (chapter 22, section 21 of the Environmental Code).
+If a main hearing has been held, the judgement has to be delivered within two months of the conclusion of the hearing unless there are exceptional circumstances.
 The parties have to be informed of the contents of the judgement in writing or by making the judgement available through the keeper of the file.
 Notices of judgements in application cases are published to a great extent.
-This is equally true of the decisions of the county administrative boards in application cases.
-The Swedish principle of public access to official documents also means that everyone has the opportunity to examine the text of the decision.
-The Administrative Procedure Act (1986:223), the Administrative Court Procedure Act (1971:291) and Act (1996:242) also contain rules about giving notification of judgements and decisions.
-The provisions of the Environmental Code, the Code of Judicial Procedure, the Administrative Procedure Act and the Administrative Court Procedure Act also regulate the contents of a judgment or decision.
+This is equally true of the decisions of the county administrative boards in application matters.
+The Ordinance concerning the period for making judgments and orders available etc. (2003:234) also contains provisions about the period for making documents available about how documents are to be made available and about information to individuals.
+The Swedish principle of public access to information also means that everyone has to be able to read the text of the decision.
+The Administrative Procedure Act (1986:223), and the Administrative Court Procedure Act (1971:291) and the Court Matters Act (1996:242) also contain rules about the issuing of judgements and decisions.
+The provisions of the Environmental Code, the Code of Judicial Procedure (1942:740), the Administrative Procedure Act and the Administrative Court Procedure Act also regulate the content of a judgment or decision.
+Section 29 of the Industrial Emissions Ordinance (2013:250) states that when a judgment in a permit case is sent to the Swedish Environmental Protection Agency or the Swedish Board of Agriculture, the reviewing authority shall particularly draw the attention of the authority to the fact that the judgment or order relates to industrial emission activities so as to make it easier for the authorities mentioned to fulfil their obligation to inform the public under Section 28 of the Ordinance.

-Article 6, paragraph 10
+(j) With respect to paragraph 10, measures taken to ensure that when a public authority reconsiders or updates the operating conditions for an activity referred to in paragraph 1, the provisions of paragraphs 2 to 9 are applied, making the necessary changes, and where appropriate;

+Answer:

-When the conditions for an activity that has a permit are reconsidered or updated, largely the same rules about environmental impact statements and consultations apply as to an application for a new permit.
-If a change in conditions means that human health or the environment may be affected, the application is regularly published in local newspapers so that the public is aware of the application and can submit views on it.
-Public participation is therefore guaranteed in the same way for an update and for a new activity.
-However, if the operator applies for an update on his own initiative, an environmental impact statement is not formally required.
+When an authority re-examines a permit, it is largely the same provisions about environmental impact assessments and consultations that apply as when an application for a new permit is made by the operator.
+However, an environmental impact assessment is not required in cases or matters concerning the re-examination of permit that are initiated by a pubic authority.
+Nor is an environmental impact assessment required in cases or matters concerning the variation or cancellation of conditions.
+If a variation of conditions means that human health or the environment may be affected, notice of the application is generally given in local newspapers so that the public is made aware of the application and can present comments on it.
+This means that public participation is guaranteed in the same way for re-examination as for new activities.
+If the case or matter has included an environmental impact assessment, notice is also given of the authority’s judgment or decision.

-Article 6, paragraph 11

-The Ordinance (2002:1086) on the Release of Genetically Modified Organisms in the Environment contains provisions on public participation.
-Under these provisions, the supervisory authority has to give the public and other interested parties the opportunity to make comments before taking a decision in the matter of the permit for deliberate release.
-The supervisory authority also has to establish routines for such a consultation procedure.
-These routines have to give interested parties a reasonable amount of time to submit their views (chapter 2, section 10).
-The Ordinance also contains provisions about information to the public (chapter 4, section 5).
+(k) With respect to paragraph 11, measures taken to apply the provisions of article 6 to decisions on whether to permit the deliberate release of genetically modified organisms into the environment.

+Answer:

+See under section XXXIII.

 XVI.
 Obstacles encountered in the implementation of article 6